Theory of the Elementary Particles: The spin of the -branch particles

 There is a fundamental difference between the $\pi^0$ and $\pi^\pm$\,mesons.
 All lattice points in $\pi^\pm$ have spin per se, because neutrinos have spin, whereas in the $\pi^0$\,meson the lattice points do not have spin because they are standing electromagnetic waves.
 Longitudinal oscillations in the neutrino lattice of the $\pi^\pm$\,mesons do not cause an angular momentum, $\sum_i\,j(\nu_i)$ = 0, because for longitudinal oscillations $\vec{r}\,\times\,\vec{p}$ = 0.
-In the cubic lattice of N = O($10^9$) neutrinos and antineutrinos of the $\pi^\pm$\,mesons the spin of nearly all neutrinos and antineutrinos must cancel because conservation of angular momentum during the creation of the $\pi^\pm$\,mesons requires that the total angular momentum around a central axis is $\hbar$/2.
-In fact the spin vectors of all but the neutrino or antineutrino in the center of the lattice cancel.
+In the cubic lattice of N = O($10^9$) neutrinos and antineutrinos of the $\pi^\pm$\,mesons the spin of nearly all neutrinos and antineutrinos \emph{must cancel}, because conservation of angular momentum during the creation of the $\pi^\pm$\,mesons requires that the total angular momentum of the lattice is either 0 or $\hbar$/2.
+In fact the spin vectors of all neutrinos cancel, but for the neutrino or antineutrino in the \emph{center of the lattice}.
 In order for this to be so the spin vector of any particular neutrino in the lattice has to be opposite to the spin vector of the neutrino at its mirror position.
 As is well-known only left-handed neutrinos and right-handed antineutrinos exist.
 From $\nu$ = $\nu_0\phi$ (Eq.14) follows that the direction of motion of the neutrinos in e.g.\,\,the upper right quadrant ($\phi$\,$>$\,0) is opposite to the direction of motion in the lower left quadrant ($\phi$\,$<$\,0).
 Consequently the spin vectors of all neutrinos or antineutrinos in opposite quadrants are opposite and cancel.
-The only angular momentum remaining from the spin of the neutrinos of the lattice is the angular momentum of the neutrino or antineutrino at the \emph{center of the lattice} which does not have a mirror particle.
-Consequently the electrically neutral neutrino lattice consisting of N$^\prime$/2 neutrinos and N$^\prime$/2 antineutrinos and the center particle, each with spin j($n_i$) = 1/2, has an intrinsic angular momentum j = $\sum_i\,j(n_i)$ = \emph{j(n$_0$}) = $\hbar$/2.
+The only angular momentum remaining from the spin of the neutrinos of the lattice is the angular momentum of the neutrino or antineutrino at the \emph{center of the lattice}, which does not have a mirror particle. \emph{The electrically neutral neutrino lattice of the $\pi^\pm$\,mesons}, consisting of N/2 neutrinos and N/2 antineutrinos and the center neutrino or antineutrino, each with spin j($n_i$) = $\hbar$/2, \emph{has therefore an intrinsic angular momentum} j = $\sum_i\,j(n_i)$ = \emph{j(n$_0$}) = $\hbar$/2.